Skip to main content

 • Mention in a local paper

-• Banner with student names that earned the Seal of Biliteracy
+• A banner with student names that earned the Seal of Biliteracy

 If a student receives proficiency test data after school has ended (AP or IB exams, for example), they still earn the Seal.
 They can return their diploma to their school to have the Seal of Biliteracy attached.
 The transcripts would also be updated by the district/school once the proficiency tests have been recorded.